AlexAlvarezAlmendros/Spufify/README.md

 2. Create a new app
 3. Set Redirect URI to: `http://127.0.0.1:8888/callback`
 4. Enter your Client ID and Secret during installation
+5. After installation, open Spufify and go to **⚙️ Settings → Spotify Authentication** to authenticate

 ### Option B: Development Setup